-- 1. No more than one person will be given an oral test at a time, unless the Examination Board has decided otherwise. - 2.
+- 1. No more than one person will be given an oral test at a time unless the Examination Board has decided otherwise. - 2.
 An oral examination is public, unless in an exceptional case the Examination Board or the examiner concerned has decided otherwise, or the student has objected to this. - 3.
 An oral test should be assessed by at least two examiners or in the event of only one examiner, the assessment must be video and/or audio recorded.
-The Examination Board will archive the recorded file for two years after the assessment, or seven years in case of the Research Training/Bachelor Thesis.
+The Examination Board will archive the recorded file for two years after the assessment, or seven years in case of the BSc project (new style) or Research Training/ Bachelor thesis (old style).